 Bluetooth is a computing and telecommunications industry specification that describes how devices can communicate with each other.
 Devices that use Bluetooth include computers, a computer keyboard and mouse, personal digital assistants, and smartphones.

 How is Bluetooth used?

-A good example of how Bluetooth could be used is the ability to connect a computer to a cell phone without any wires or special connectors.
+An example of how Bluetooth could be used is connecting a smartphone to a computer without any wires or special connectors.
 The picture shows a USB (universal serial bus) Bluetooth adapter.
 This adapter could be plugged into the USB port to get Bluetooth access on a computer.

-Below are some other examples of how Bluetooth can be used.
+Below are some other examples of how Bluetooth is used.

-- Bluetooth headphones - Headphones that can connect to any Bluetooth device.
+- Bluetooth headphones - Headphones that connect to any Bluetooth device.

-- Bluetooth keyboard and mouse - Wireless keyboards and mice.
+- Bluetooth keyboard and Bluetooth mouse - Wireless keyboards and mice.

-- Bluetooth speaker - Speakers that can connect to any Bluetooth audio device.
+- Bluetooth speaker - Speakers that connect to any Bluetooth audio device.

 - Bluetooth car - A car with Bluetooth can make hands-free calls in the car.

-- Bluetooth watch or health monitor - Bluetooth wrists devices can transmit data over Bluetooth to other devices.
+- Bluetooth watch or Bluetooth health monitor - Bluetooth wrist devices that transmit data to other devices over Bluetooth.

-- Bluetooth lock - Door lock that can allow you to remotely lock and unlock a door.
+- Bluetooth lock - Door lock that allows you to remotely lock and unlock a door.

 What is the Bluetooth symbol?

 The Bluetooth symbol resembles two and a half triangles pointing to the right.
-The symbol is a bind-rune, which is the symbol for "H" and "B" which is short for Harald Bluetooth, a Viking king from Denmark between 958 and 970 that help unite Denmark and Norway.
-It is named after Harald Bluetooth because the Bluetooth technology was designed as a universal wireless technology that can be used by everyone.
+The symbol is a bind-rune representing "H" and "B," the initials for Harald Bluetooth, a Denmark Viking king (c.
+958 - c.
+970) that helped unite Denmark and Norway.
+It is named after Harald Bluetooth because the Bluetooth technology was designed as a universal wireless technology for use by everyone.